8585 INTEGRATED STEREO AMPLIFIER, 2006.

 See the graph of THD for 8585 input preamp which shows the 2H,

-The 12AU7 preamp has 12dB amount of shunt NFB between
+The 12AU7 preamp has 12dB amount of shunt NFB between its

-supplied by RS components.
-The balance control pot is a cermet
+The balance control pot is a cermet type supplied by Farnell,

-by Farnell,

-and the gain control pot is a dual 50k stereo Alps
+and the gain control pot is a dual 50k

-which is available at RS and Farnell
+years at least and which is available at RS and Farnell